 Considering starting your own teaching experience abroad but you don’t know what to expect?
 Teaching abroad can be a very rewarding yet challenging experience.
 So, what is it like teaching English abroad?
-Included in this post are some experience teaching abroad reviews (gathered from a first-hand interview) from a teacher who taught English abroad for 9 months in Paris, France.
+Included in this post are some experiences teaching abroad (gathered from a first-hand interview) from a teacher who taught English abroad for 9 months in Paris, France.
 Also, featured is information gathered from the international teacher – Amanda Isberg - who has taught abroad in many countries, and continues to “teach her way around the world”.
-Continue reading if you are interested in the teachers’ experiences teaching abroad – the good, the bad and everything in between.

 Our interviewee, Abby, who was 20 years old when she began her teaching experience abroad, in the city of lights.
 She worked at a French school, teaching English for 12 hours a week, which allowed her to easily pay for her accommodation and other necessities.
 Fortunately, her teaching abroad experience provided her with a high-paid salary, meaning she was able to explore the city and immerse herself in the culture for 9 months, while also studying at university.

 Abby told us at teachingabroaddirect.co.uk that she was “lucky enough to have students who were a dream to teach.”
 She adored her teaching experience abroad, which allowed her to boost her confidence and learn new skills.
 For example, one of the professional benefits of teaching abroad she found was an improvement in public-speaking, due to talking in front of her large class of 15-year-olds.
 Furthermore, one of the other benefits of teaching English abroad was that it led her to understand her own language better.
 For Abby, teaching English for 12 hours a week was a good decision.
 Her teaching job gave her enough time to explore, have fun, meet new people, as well as learn French fluently.